bolu-atx/boludev.github.io/_drafts/2020-07-02-go-channels-part2.md

 exit status 2
 ```

  To fix this, the blocking behavior on send needs to be changed to non-blocking. **Buffered** channel offers this.
-When a buffered channel has free capacity, the sends are asynchronous and does not require an active receiver on the channel.
+When a buffered channel has free capacity, the sends are asynchronous and returns right away, as it does not require an active receiver on the channel.
 To make a buffered channel, we provide a second argument of channel capacity when constructing the channel.

 ```go
     queue := make(chan string, 2)